What to do with ashes after a cremation

 - use the ashes in jewellery or keepsakes

-You may wish to scatter the ashes in a local park or a beauty spot that the deceased loved.
-You will need to check with the council as human ashes contain phosphate, which can have a detrimental effect on the local wildlife and environment.
-You may also find that busy areas do not allow you the privacy to say goodbye to your loved one in the way you might have liked.
+When choosing the location to scatter your loved one’s ashes, you may find that busy areas do not allow you the privacy to say goodbye to your loved one in the way you might have liked.
 If you would prefer no one to be around, then you should pick a particularly quiet spot, or perhaps choose a time of day when it is less busy.

-Simplicity can organise a special resting place for your loved one at one of our crematoria if you wish, marked with a memorial stone, which you can visit at any time.
+Simplicity can organise a special resting place for your loved one at one of our preferred crematoria if you wish, marked with a memorial stone, which you can visit at any time.
 Should the cemetery allow it, you can also scatter or bury the ashes on another family member’s grave.

 See our ideas for places to scatter ashes.

-You may have chosen a direct cremation for a loved one who has passed away so that you could create your own memorial service for them with the ashes afterwards.
-A cremation without a funeral service beforehand allows you and your family to have your own simple funeral, perhaps in a place that is personal to you.
+You may have chosen a direct cremation for a loved one who has passed away so that you could arrange your own memorial service or celebration of life for them with the ashes present afterwards.
+A direct cremation allows you and your family to have your own commemoration service, at a time and place away from the crematorium.